Propylene glycol to treat metabolic disorders in dairy cows

 Propylene glycol markets

-The demand for propylene glycol is huge, and it’s growing by 2.5 percent annually.
-The compound is used in antifreeze, lubricants, fiberglass-reinforced plastics, cleaning and washing products, and latex wall paints.
 It’s also indispensable for the food industry, giving chewing gum the right consistency, making baked goods soft, and keeping packaged foods moist.
-Livestock farmers use it to treat metabolic disorders of their dairy cows.
-Today about two million tons of propylene glycol are processed annually worldwide.
-In order to meet the growing demand, developers have been working for years to find new solutions.
+Livestock farmers use it to treat metabolic disorders in their dairy cows.
+Today, about two million tons of propylene glycol are processed annually worldwide.
+In order to meet the growing demand, developers have been working for years to find more efficient and environmentally friendly solutions for producing propylene glycol.

 Production of propylene glycol